Last updated: 25 Jun 2020

 We may disclose your personal information to selected third parties, including:

-You can additionally integrate your EmailOctopus account with third party apps, websites or other services.
-If you do so, the third party may as a result receive your marketing lists, and information about your use of our services.
+You can additionally integrate your EmailOctopus account with third party apps, websites or other services with whom you have your own account independent of EmailOctopus.
+If you do decide to connect your account with that third party to EmailOctopus, the third party you integrate will as a result receive your contact lists, information about your use of our services, and access to any other personal data you make available to them.
+All third parties you integrate in this way are your own data processors – they are not sub-contractors or sub-processors of EmailOctopus.
 Information collected by these third parties is subject to their own terms and privacy policies.
 An example of such a third party is Zapier.

 The periods for which we keep your information depend on why your information was collected and what we use it for.
 We will not keep your personal information for longer than necessary for our business purposes or for legal requirements.